huaxia1985/ProSSE/README.md

     max.t=15

-* the code simulates 1000 trees under each parameter set.
+The code simulates 1000 trees under each parameter set.
 It takes very long time, so users can just simulate 1 tree by changing j in 1:1000 to j in 1.

     n <- nrow(pars.list)
     tree.list <- vector("list",n)